truca/RNSession/README.md

-This package will help you setup your session with different login providers super fast
+This package will help you setup your session with different login providers super fast in a create-react-native-app app

 Data: